Offline and Online Presence is the Way Forward – Building a Genuine Digital Presence in the Age of AI

 As I moved cities and countries, I could remain in constant touch with my established network and leverage it for various purposes.
 For a Global Mobility Professional, a network that travels everywhere with them is priceless.

-Looking back at that time and analysing the power that my digital professional network afforded me, I thought about how this could be used to empower job seekers everywhere.
+Looking back at that time and analyzing the power that my digital professional network afforded me, I thought about how this could be used to empower job seekers everywhere.
 That is how the Global People Club was set up: to allow professionals to hack the Swiss Job Market with strong business connections, both offline and online.

 Say you’ve joined a professional networking group like HireMe.
 How can you develop a digital presence that lets you take full advantage of the networking opportunities?
 Here’s the quick lowdown on how to do just that: